 To test that this worked, close and then re-open Chrome.
 With Chrome auto sign-in disabled, you can sign into Google sites like Gmail or Docs and, just like in older versions of Chrome, remained signed out of the browser.

 By default, the Google Chrome App for Android devices enables the auto sign-in feature.
 However, you can manually turn it off by following these steps.

 - Tap on the three dots icon on the upper right side of the screen.

 - Tap the check box beside Auto Sign-in to remove the check mark.

 Keep in mind that auto sign-in appears to be enabled by default in the current version of Chrome, so while you can turn it off, you’ll need to remember to do so when setting up a new browser to avoid unintentionally linking your account.

-There are advantages to auto sign-n such as having your history and bookmarks synced across devices and computers which can come in handy, so you can always turn auto sign-in back on if you want to take advantage of those features.
+There are advantages to having the auto sign-in feature such as having your history and bookmarks synced across devices and computers.
+This can come in handy and can save you time signing in, so you can always turn auto sign-in back on if you want to take advantage of those features.

 Do you have any tips or tricks for improving your privacy using Google Chrome?
 If so, please tell us about it in the comments below!